“If you can get paid for [singing], you’re damned lucky!” – Judy Garland, 1965

 July 15, 1939: Judy entered into a new one-year contract with Decca Records.
 Her mom, Ethel, signed the contract (“Judy Garland by Ethel M. Garland”) because Judy was still a minor.
 The contract called for twelve songs to be recorded within the year, for which Judy would be paid a royalty advance of $250.00 per completed song.
 She actually recorded sixteen songs during this one-year period.
 Her royalty rate was as follows: if Judy had a song on both sides of a single, she would get two cents for each single (78) sold in the U.S. and Canada and 10 percent of the wholesale price in other countries; if Judy had only one song on one side of a single, she would get one cent per disc sold in the U.s. and Canada.
 She was also paid 50 percent of whatever Decca was paid for public performances or broadcasting.
 As far as what Judy would record, the contract states, “The Artist agrees to record such selections as Decca may choose within the Artist’s repertoire.”

-Judy’s first recording session under this new contract occurred on July 29, 1939, at which time she recorded her first single, made for records version of “Over The Rainbow” along with “The Jitterbug,” “In-Between,” and “Sweet Sixteen.”
+Judy’s previous contract with Decca was signed on August 30, 1937, which was after she had already recorded several singles for the label including her first big hit, “(Dear Mr. Gable) You Made Me Love You.
+Her first recording session under this new contract occurred on July 28, 1939, at which time she recorded her first single, made for records version of “Over The Rainbow” along with “The Jitterbug,” “In-Between,” and “Sweet Sixteen.”